Abed Bwanika

 Abed Bwanika (born 1 August 1967) is a Ugandan veterinarian, politician, and pastor.
 He is the President of the People's Development Party, an opposition political party in Uganda.
+He is currently a Member of Parliament for Kimanya-Kabonera constituency under the NUP, the youngest political party led Robert Kyagulanyi Ssentamu.

-Background and education
+Early life and education

 Bwanika was born on 1 August 1967 in modern-day Lwengo District.
-He attended Kimwanyu Primary School, near his parents' home in said area.
+He attended Kimwanyi Primary School, near his parents' home in said area.
 Later, he studied at Masaka Secondary School for his 'O' level, and at Kigezi High School for his 'A' level.
 He was admitted to Makerere University, where he graduated with a Bachelor of Veterinary Medicine degree.
 Later, he earned a Master of Science degree in the same field, also from Makerere.

 Career

 Following his first degree, he stayed on at Makerere as a graduate tutor, while he conducted research and pursued a second degree.
 In 2001, he left teaching and a private veterinary consultancy.
 He also opened a church, Christian Witness Church.

 During the 1996 presidential elections, he supported Yoweri Museveni but switched allegiance to Kizza Besigye in 2001.
 He ran as an independent candidate in the February 2006 presidential election, where he finished in fourth place, with 0.95 percent of the vote (65,874 total votes).

 He again contested the February 2011 presidential elections as the candidate of the People's Development Party, which he founded; he is also the party's president.
 The second-time around, he received about 14,000 fewer votes (51,708 total votes), garnering 0.65 percent of the popular vote.

 In August 2020 he left the People's Development Party to join the National Unity Platform.
 In the 2021 general election he was elected to Parliament to represent the Kimanya-Kabonera constituency in Masaka City.